justinpak13/PPP-Analysis-Project/README.md

 ## 3. Setting up GCP
 Before working with our data, we first need to set up GCP:
 * Create an account with Google email
-* Set up the project
+* Set up the project once you are on the google cloud console
 * setup service account and authentication for this project and download auth-keys
     * go to IAM & Admin -> service accounts -> create service account
-    * grant accesss
     * go to manage keys -> create new json key
     * save to key folder in project
 * download SDK for local setup